soos-io/soos-csa/README.md

   --projectName="<YOUR_PROJECT_NAME>" \
   <CONTAINER_NAME>:<TAG_NAME>
 ```
-## Writing SARIF results or Retrieving the Results File for Troubleshooting
+## Exporting Scan or Retrieving the Results File for Troubleshooting
-If you need to output a SARIF file or retrieve the intermediary result file, you can do so by mounting a volume.
+If you'd like to export a scan or retrieve the intermediary result file, you can do so by mounting a volume.

 This binds the container's results directory to a directory on your host machine.